Sherman Hemsley & Jeffersons’ co-star, Isabel Sanford

 He said, “Purlie?
 And, you saw it three times?”
 I nodded.
 He smiled with that impish grin of his.
 His eyes twinkled as he said, “Call me Shermie.”

 Whenever we saw each other—in the halls of MetroMedia, at Tandem’s corporate offices in Century City, in a parking lot, or on the street—we’d yell out, “Hugs!”
 We’d yell it loud and we’d run toward each other and hug.
 It was our inside joke and those moments were sweet and funny.
 Those moments were a joy for me—sadly they were upsetting for some of the lookers-on.
 Having been startled, their facial expressions could be funny, often hysterical; on the other hand, many of the onlookers’ signs of disgust were alarming, frightening, and reminded us that we were two guys hugging in public.
 And one of us was black and the other white.

 I came to adore Sherman.
-He was such a gentleman, such a gentle human being.
+He was such a gentleman, such a gentle and kind human being.
 I’ll miss the man forever.
 Small in stature, he had a heart as big they come.

 I’ll leave you with one of his songs from the Broadway production of Purlie.

 Postscript: My mom came from Kansas to visit me a year or so after I started working for Lear.
 One evening I took her to my office at MetroMedia.
-Not to seem overly impressed, she brought some needlepoint work. between tapings of The Jeffersons, I introduced her to Sherman and he was lovely and gracious, and he moved forward to hug her.
+So as not to seem overly impressed with my work situation, she brought some needlepoint to work on.
+Between tapings of The Jeffersons, I introduced her to Sherman and he was lovely and gracious, and he moved forward to offer her a hug.

-My mom took a short step back, lifted her chin just a little, and shook his hand.
+Mother took a short step back, lifted her chin just enough to make a statement, and shook his hand.
 I was reminded, at that very moment, why—at an early age—I’d felt such a powerful need to leave Kansas.